Prospective Students

 Welcome to Cal!
 We are delighted you will be joining the University of California, Berkeley academic community and are interested in the Media Studies major.

 In the beginning, you will be working with the L&S College Advisers in the L&S Office of Undergraduate Advising.
-Get to know their website.
+Get to know their Berkeley L&S Advising website.
 It will be a valuable resource throughout your time at Cal.
-You will learn a lot through Golden Bear Orientation (GBO) and Golden Bear Advising (GBA)too.
+You will learn a lot through Golden Bear Orientation (GBO) and Golden Bear Advising (GBA) too.

 If you have a specific question or two after reading the links above and completing your L&S GBA modules, email mediastudies_advising@berkeley.edu.
-You will receive a response from a Media Studies Student Academic Advisor.
-When you reach out to us for advice, identify yourself as a fall 2022 new freshman, who is exploring the Media Studies major.
-Student Academic Advisors have advising appointment options too
+You will receive a response from a Media Studies Student Academic Advisor, Laura Demir or Chelsea Prieto.
+When you reach out to us for advice, identify yourself as a fall 2025 new freshman who is exploring the Media Studies major.
+We also have scheduled appointments and drop-in advising too.

 Enjoy your summer!
 Go Bears!